 Two years later another inmate was killed in a similar fall:

-September 1916: Helen Miller, a 23-year old “hunchback…known to the police as an incorrigible,” plunged, fully dressed uniform of the asylum, to her death from a third floor window.
+September 1916: Helen Miller, a 23-year old “hunchback…known to the police as an incorrigible,” plunged, fully dressed in the uniform of the asylum, to her death from a third floor window.
 Magdalen administrators claimed the young woman had a habit of walking in her sleep, but could not explain why she was fully clothed.
 (The Evening World, September 17, 1916)

 In July of 1914, members of the Magdalen “family” once again waged a pitched battle with the local constabulary.